Identification, Images, & Information

 Life Cycle

-First eggs of the season are deposited in March, longitudinally on the underside of prickly pear spines.
-The egg laying period in each generation extends over two to three months, the rate of nymphal development varies considerably, and adults are long lived (nine to 12 months).
+First eggs are laid in March, longitudinally on the underside of prickly pear spines.
+The egg laying period in each generation extends over 2-3 months, the rate of nymphal development varies considerably; adults long-lived (9-12 months).

 Remarks